tipishev/python_debugging_workshop/README.md

 <img src="/images/tunnelbana.png" width="400" title="Tunnelbana">

-But on the other hand, a complex application, can be compared to a transit system.
+On the other hand, however, a complex application, is like a transit system.
 Certainly, you have your "source code": the transit map and schedules.
 But would you bet your lunch money on even approximate location of any given train?

 <img src="/images/rube_goldberg.jpg" width="400" title="Rube Goldberg">